adi-g15/leetcode-timer/README.md

 Pass the number of minutes as argument, eg. `./timer.py 6` for 6 minutes reset time

+### Negative timer

+To control behaviour after time runs out, ie. whether to keep counting in negative so you know how much you have crossed the limit, or stop after reaching 0:00.

+Set the `self.negative_time_support` boolean for this in the `__init__` function.

 ### How I use

 Step 1: Start the timer, either from terminal, or I use .desktop file, so I can start it as any other application